jpmitchell38/StockInfo/README.md

 You can copy the URL provided, which starts with "http://"
 <br><br>
-## Side Note
+## Note

-Both the accounts that you see contributed to the projects are mine
+Both the accounts that contributed to the project are mine